christopher-w-murphy/Class-Imbalance-in-WW-Polarization/README.md

 ```

 ## Requisites

-- Anaconda Python 3
+See the `env` folder for full details.
+The machine learning and data environment packages used are:
-- Imbalanced Learn `conda install -c conda-forge imbalanced-learn`
+- Imbalanced Learn
-- Keras version 2.2 or higher `conda install -c conda-forge keras`
+- Keras version 2.2 or higher
 Imbalanced Learn is not fully compatible with Keras v2.0.
 I am not sure about v2.1.
 - pandas, NumPy, scikit-learn, TensorFlow, Matplotlib, SciPy, and Jupyter Notebook

-Optionally:
-- pylhe `pip install pylhe` This is only used in preprocessing to extract the simulated data in lhe files and write them to csv.
-Since the csv files are included in the data folder there is no need to install this package to use the rest of the repo.
-Note that pylhe uses Python 2 not Python 3.

 ## Analysis
 See the [notebook](https://github.com/christopher-w-murphy/Class-Imbalance-in-WW-Polarization/blob/master/notebook/comparison.ipynb) for full details.